What is Unconscious Bias?

 So How Does This Affect Me?

 Every human being gets triggered- either positively or negatively- when exposed to different kinds of people.
 The concept of Unconscious Bias impacts individuals and organizations at virtually every level of organizational life including hiring, performance management, succession planning, and strategic decision making.
-Cutting-edge recent studies within cognitive science point us to the conclusion that most biased decisions are not made by bad people with bad attitudes, but rather by well-intentioned people who are unaware of the internal unconscious processes that may be affecting their decision-making every day.
+Recent studies within cognitive science point us to the conclusion that most biased decisions are not made by bad people with bad attitudes, but rather by well-intentioned people who are unaware of the internal unconscious processes that may be affecting their decision-making every day.

 What Can I Do?

-Cook Ross Inc. combines fundamental psychological approaches like stereotyping threat, unintentional blindness, and selective attention with classical diversity approaches which emphasize a focus on micro-advantages and micro-inequities.
+Cook Ross combines fundamental psychological approaches like stereotype threat, unintentional blindness, and selective attention with classical diversity approaches which emphasize a focus on micro-advantages and micro-inequities.
 Our fundamental belief at Cook Ross is that while egregious displays of discriminatory behavior must be clearly addressed, the much larger organizational problem is that vast numbers of unconscious decisions are made by people who do not realize there is Unconscious Bias in their behavior.

 The core objectives in our work on Unconscious Bias are for clients and participants to:

 Examine their own background and identities to interact more authentically with co-workers, customers, and the community.